jarenadams21/spell-walker/README.md

         [ ] Finish Monster Park (with some help from liberation::main...
         [ ] Design Spell framework
-        [ ] Add timers to unicode screens like loading instead of spitting out all progress bars at once
+        [ ] Add timers to unicode screens like loading instead of spitting out all progress bars at once [ ] Friends/create new user functionality to switch between smurfs/main or switch with someone else in the same session

   2. Combine metrics, view eqiupment, etc. into one "view yourself"